 NSPCC: Writing a safeguarding policy - a great resource containing an example policy to adopt

 The critical thing to remember is just how important safeguarding is within schools.
 Keep safeguarding among your highest priorities.
 Your school website should demonstrate how seriously you take safeguarding.
 It should make it clear who is responsible and provide a safe route to raise any concerns.
 It should also be reassuring to parents that you place the care of children right at the very top of the agenda.

-For a full picture of the statutory requirements for your school website visit our dedicated Ofsted school website requirements advice section.
+For a complete picture of the statutory requirements for your school website visit our ultimate guide to school website requirements.